 Flu vaccine: Student must provide proof of the flu vaccine for the current year.
 If you have not received your flu vaccine, they may be obtained from your private physician or local health department.
 This needs to be submitted with your application.

-COVID-19 Vaccination: Student must provide proof of a COVID-19 vaccination or request an exemption form (medical or religious) from the hospital.
+COVID-19 Vaccination: Student must provide proof of a COVID-19 vaccination or request a declination form from the hospital.

 STUDENT APPLICATION